Massachusetts' Most Affordable Mortgages

 Community Preservation in Boston and throughout Massachusetts

 In 2016, MAHA was a leading member of the Yes for a Better Boston Coalition that passed the Community Preservation Act through a ballot question campaign.
 It was a resounding victory with 74% of the city’s voters saying “YES” to a 1% increase in their property taxes to raise money for community housing, parks and outdoor recreation spaces, and preservation of historic places.
-Now Boston will have $20 million per year in new money to address these pressing needs.
-MAHA members are working with other nonprofit organizations and the City Council to set up a fair and transparent process for allocating this money to community projects.
+Boston has distributed $92 million in new money to address these pressing needs.

 MAHA is also a founding member of the state wide Community Preservation Coalition which helps cities and towns pass the Community Preservation Act (CPA) through local referenda, then works with local activists as they develop systems for allocating and spending CPA money on community needs.
-We now have 172 participating communities throughout the state.
-At least 10% of the money collected in every community must go to each of the three uses (housing, outdoor space, and historic preservation).
-The other 70% can go to any of the three.
+We now have 187 participating communities throughout the state.

 Community Responsibility for Mortgage Companies